 Barrows and Gilts may be entered.
-Boars and Crypt-orchid males shall be sifted.
-Swine that do not grade number two or better will be sifted by the Judge from the show and will not be eligible for the sale.
+Boars and Crypt-orchid males will be sifted.
+Swine that do not grade Number 2 or better will be sifted from the show by the Judge and will not be eligible for sale.

 All swine must have ear notches that match the New Mexico Livestock Board Swine Identification certificate(s) turned in.
+Identification certificates must be turned in at the time of check-in.